-The Secret places project is now in its 4th season.
+The secret places project is now in its fourth season.

 To join one of these tours, please contact the City of Luxembourg's Service Jeunesse (Youth Department) to sign up.
 Tour groups will be formed on a first-come, first-served basis.
 Tours are scheduled every 4 to 6 weeks and are completely free of charge.

-The tours generally take place on Tuesday or Thursday afternoons, but a certain degree of flexibility is required, as days and times may change depending on the type of activities planned, the availability of “Secret Places” hosts and their conditions.
+The tours generally take place on Tuesday or Thursday afternoons, but a certain degree of flexibility is required, as days and times may change depending on the type of activities planned, as well as the availability and requirements of the sites.

 All tours are conducted in the presence of City of Luxembourg Service Jeunesse staff, under the supervision and guidance of someone from the institution or place where the tour is taking place.

-For further information, please contact Mr Daniel Sachsen, who will answer any queries you may have about the organisation of the tours and any required formalities.
+For further information, please contact Anouk Kopriwa, who will answer any queries you may have about the organisation of the tours and how to take part.

 Ville de Luxembourg, Service Jeunesse

 28, Place Guillaume II, L-2090 Luxembourg

 Most of the tour sites are well-known, but are usually closed to the general public.
 The tours provide a unique opportunity for participants to discover what goes on behind the scenes.